inuzen/avalon-tg-bot/README.md

 You have 2 options to enable this bot:

-1. Add @Avalon_Inuzen_Bot to your chat group.
+1. Add @AvalonTextBot to your chat group.
 (Might be offline since it's hosted on free heroku)

    or